Mitheshjn/leaf-project/README.md

 This project is a web app based on plant/leaf classification and identification system which uses Django as a web server.
 I recommend to use this project in google colab for better performance

+## REQUIREMENTS :

+Python 3.2+
+Any IDE which supports python
+The dataset (link provided below)

 ## LINUX / COLAB RDP :

 Commands to execute in google colab